artefactory/streamlit_prophet/README.md

 make install
 ```

 And you are ready to develop !
-For more information, see [`CONTRIBUTING`](https://github.com/artefactory/streamlit_prophet/blob/main/CONTRIBUTING.md) file at the root of this repository.
+For more information, see [`CONTRIBUTING`](https://github.com/artefactory/streamlit_prophet/blob/main/CONTRIBUTING.md) instructions.
+If you wish to create a Docker container, see [`DOCKER`](https://github.com/artefactory/streamlit_prophet/blob/main/DOCKER.md) instructions.

 ## ✏️ Citation